The application cycle for admission in September 2023 (2023-2024) will open on October 1, 2022.

 PLEASE NOTE THAT THE DEADLINES FOR THESE EXTERNAL AWARDS ARE MUCH EARLIER THAN THE DEADLINE FOR OUR APPLICATION FOR ADMISSION.

 Programs of Study

-offered through the Department of English are: Book History and Print Culture (MA and PhD), Diaspora and Transnational Studies (MA and PhD), Editing Medieval Texts (PhD only), Health Care Technology and Place (PhD only), Jewish Studies (MA and PhD), Sexual Diversity Studies (MA and PhD), South Asian Studies (MA and PhD), Women and Gender Studies (MA and PhD), Women's Health (MA and PhD).
-A Combined Program
+Collaborative Specializations offered through the Department of English are: Book History and Print Culture (MA and PhD), Diaspora and Transnational Studies (MA and PhD), Editing Medieval Texts (PhD only), Jewish Studies (MA and PhD), Sexual Diversity Studies (MA and PhD), South Asian Studies (MA and PhD), Women and Gender Studies (MA and PhD), Women's Health (MA and PhD).

 The Department requires applicants to submit one electronic or scanned transcript from each post-secondary institution attended to begin the application process.
+A transcript legend/grade scale/guide must be included attached to each transcript submitted.
 Applications will not be considered complete and will not be reviewed by the Admissions Committee until official paper transcripts have been received.
-The deadline for submitting official paper transcripts is 9 January.
+The deadline for submitting official paper transcripts is 6 January 2023.